Welcome! I’m Yohan J. John, a Research Assistant Professor at Boston University.

 Here’s my Quora profile.
 Feel free to ask me a question about neuroscience, philosophy, or popular music!

 Before entering the messy world of neuroscience I studied physics.
 I received a bachelor’s degree from St. Stephen’s College, Delhi, and a master’s from IIT Bombay.
-Most of my schooling (1992-2001) happened in Coonoor.
+Most of my schooling (1992-2001) happened in a little town called Coonoor, nestled in the Nilgiri mountain range of South India.
 Prior to that my family lived in the US.
-Now I’m back in the USSA!